InFiNet-Code-AB/.github/profile/README.md

 ###

-<p align="left">We are a IT company located in Gothenburg Sweden that has Clean Code as a backbone as a building block.</p>
+<p align="left">We are a IT company located in Gothenburg Sweden that focuses on improving and developing software the right way, the Clean Code way !</p>

 ###